Religions

 With their huge followings, religious leaders have the potential to spread positive influence over vast numbers of people.
 We highlight the inspiring leaders in religion who promote the importance of uniting on global issues such as climate change, peace, human rights, social justice, and environmental protection.

 Explore the impact of important religious leaders who have helped to bring more peace, stability, and tolerance to our world.
-Role models such as Roman Catholic priest Bruce Kent who campaigned for nuclear disarmament with the CND, peace activist and Vietnamese Buddhist monk Thich Nhat Hanh, and of course the Dalai Lama whose nonviolent opposition to the occupation of Tibet has drawn international praise.
+Role models include the Roman Catholic priest Bruce Kent, who campaigned for nuclear disarmament with the CND, peace activist and Vietnamese Buddhist monk Thich Nhat Hanh, and, of course, the Dalai Lama, whose nonviolent opposition to the occupation of Tibet has drawn international praise.

-Embracing Religion and Spirituality for a Better World
+Embracing Religion & Spirituality for a Better World

-In a world characterized by diversity and conflict, it is important to educate ourselves on different religions and beliefs.
-Religious understanding and tolerance helps us avoid prejudices and stereotypes that are based on ignorance and misinformation.
+In a world characterised by diversity and conflict, it is important to educate ourselves on different religions and beliefs.
+Religious understanding and tolerance help us avoid prejudices and stereotypes that are based on ignorance and misinformation.
 An open attitude and willingness to consider different perspectives can help promote unity, cooperation, and peaceful coexistence.

 "Whether one believes in a religion or not, and whether one believes in rebirth or not, there isn't anyone who doesn't appreciate kindness and compassion." - Dalai Lama